MicroSnail/PID_Controller/README.md

 To compile the Verilog code, you will need:
   1. Xilinx [Vivado 2016.2](http://www.xilinx.com/support/download.html) FPGA development tools.
 The SDK (bare metal toolchain) must also be installed, be careful during the install process to select it.
 Preferably use the default install location.

-I compile the C code in Linux and you
+I compile the C code in Linux using the following command:
+'''arm-linux-gnueabihf-gcc -g -std=gnu99 -Wall -Werror -lm    pidctrl.c  -o pidctrl'''